Characterization of the Community Structure of Large-Scale Functional Brain Networks During Ketamine-Medetomidine Anesthetic Induction: Methods

 \subsubsection{Neural Connectivity Estimator}

-As a neural connectivity estimator, a method based on Granger causality \citep{granger1969investigating} was used in order to infer statistical dependencies between the time series of the electrodes.
-When applied in neuroscience, Granger causality provides an indication about the information flow from one cortical area to another \citep{seth2007distinguishing,seth2010matlab}.
+As a neural connectivity estimator, a method based on \textit{Granger causality} \citep{granger1969investigating} was used to infer statistical dependencies between the time series of the electrodes.
+When applied in neuroscience, Granger causality provides an estimate of the exchange of information flow from one cortical area to another \citep{seth2007distinguishing,seth2010matlab}.